Porcupine, North Dakota

 Porcupine is a census-designated place in Sioux County, North Dakota, United States.
 It lies only a few minutes' drive from the city of Selfridge.
 The community includes the headquarters of the Selfridge/Porcupine district.

 An unincorporated community, it was designated as part of the U.S. Census Bureau's Participant Statistical Areas Program on March 22, 2010.
-It was not counted separately during the 2000 Census, but was included in the 2010 Census, where a population of 146 was reported.
+It was not counted separately during the 2000 census, but was included in the 2010 census, where a population of 146 was reported.
+The population was 197 at the 2020 census.